federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 #### METADATA_FORMAT_MAPPER

 Corrects data format values of to valid data format values and to add associated Resource Type attributes in French and English.
-It is by performing the following tasks:
+Results are achieved by performing the following tasks:

 - When loaded to the workspace, the user can select the following data conversion functions to be on or off by selecting yes/no options in the following published parameters:
   - ERROR_NOT_MAPPED: enables mapping of data item values that cannot be found in the lookup tables.